MichaelDaof/directives/README.md

 # Directives
 A Task Dispatcher for Teams

-Directives is used asymmetrically with one two different clients.
-The first client acts as a command post and has a view of the whole team and all the directives, then the all other users work with the agent client to recieve and send data/confirmation/status back to the  command post.
-Then all the clients a single Field View that can be edited by the user at command post.
+Talk to eachother.
+Asymetrically.
+Cuz sometimes different roles require different access.
+Utilizes two clients.
+One client has access to the all team members as well as being able to manage the team board.
+All other team members use the agent client to manage their own individual roles in respect to the total team objectives.

 Good for social games too.